ecurry15/Configure-Active-Directory/README.md

 <img src="https://i.ibb.co/HCPz08j/step5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once Active Directory is installed, look in the top right corner for a yellow exclamation mark notification.
-Click it, then press "Promote this server to a domain controller.
+Click it, then press "Promote this server to a domain controller".
 Next, click add a new forest, then create a domain.
 My domain is "campbell.com" which is my last name.
 After DC-1 restarts, log back in using your domain name and login user name.
 Example: "labuser@campbell.com" or "campbell.com\labuser".
 </p>
 <br />